“Mango Vendor” (1951) by Fernando Amorsolo

 “Man on Fire” (1980) by Ang Kiukok

-Fernando Amorsolo (1892-1972), “Grand Old Man of Philippine Art,” together with Guillermo Tolentino (1890-1976), “Father of Philippine Arts,” practically defined Philippine visual arts for several generations following the conclusion of the Philippine-American War (1899-1902), according to a style that might be described as Philippine Romanticism.
+Fernando Amorsolo y Cueto (1892-1972), “Grand Old Man of Philippine Art,” together with Guillermo Tolentino (1890-1976), “Father of Philippine Arts,” practically defined Philippine visual arts for several generations following the conclusion of the Philippine-American War (1899-1902), according to a style that might be described as Philippine Romanticism.

 Amorsolo, the first National Artist of the Philippines, was honored posthumously in 1972.
 He was given the award for Visual Arts-Painting.
 Tolentino, the first National Artist for Visual Arts-Sculpture, was decorated the following year.